quetzyg/IoTap/README.md

-# IoTune
+# IoTap
-A command line interface tool that allows you to automate several management tasks to multiple IoT devices at once in a reproducible manner.
+A command line interface tool that allows you to automate management tasks to multiple IoT devices at once in a reproducible manner.

 ## Successfully tested devices:
 - **Shelly**